 Maternity allowance: Paid to an insured woman or to the spouse of an insured man until the child is age 2.
 The mother and child must undergo prescribed medical examinations.

-Benefits are paid for 6 months to insured unemployed persons and without limit of duration to the widows of family allowance beneficiaries or work injury permanent disability pensioners.
+Benefits are paid for 6 months to insured unemployed persons and without limit of duration to widows of family allowance beneficiaries or work injury permanent disability pensioners.

-Benefits are payable abroad only if there is a reciprocal agreement.
+Benefits are payable abroad only under reciprocal agreement.

 Family Allowance Benefits